arisGio/webpack/README.md

 npm run build --> to rebuild it, so main.js now get's updated with the new code we previously wrote, and we can see this in the console too
 --> you can install any npm modules you want and use them --> now main.js is more complicated because we have that uuid code that's being compiled

+npm remove uuid --> we do not need this module so we remove it